 Beyond the clinical work, assignments vary by quarter.

 This is a pass/no pass course.
-Students must exhibit the ability to work independently with a client with a fluency or voice disorder.
+Students must exhibit the ability to work independently with a client with a voice disorder.
 All paperwork, SOAP notes, and reports must be completed in a timely manner.
 A passing grade will not be given until all paperwork and assignments are completed.